trongbq/wenote-service/README.md

-# wenote-service
+# wetodo-service
-API service for WeNote app
+API service for WeTodo app

 ### How to run
 Check out the `Makefile`